jomz/radiant-copy-move/README.md

 = CopyMove

   Created by: Andrea Franz - http://gravityblast.com
-  Version: 2.1.0
+  Version: 0.9 (compatible with Radiant 0.9)
   Contact: andrea AT gravityblast DOT com

+  This fork merged from others, refactored and extended by:  Andrew vonderLuft - http://avlux.net
+  Contact: avonderluft AT avlux dot net

 This extension adds a new action ('CopyMove') in the Radiant's administration interface near the 'Add child' button.
-With this extension you can copy or move a page (and all of its children).
+With this extension you can copy or move a page with or without its children.

+== Updates

+03/2011 - refactored for Blade UI in Radiant 0.9 or greater - Andrew vonderLuft

 == Requirements